 FREQUENTLY ASKED QUESTIONS

 - Can I register the day of the ride??
-No, there will be no same day registrations.
-Registration closes on May 16 or when 1000 riders have signed up.
-25 registrations at $100.00 each “first come, first serve” are being reserved for exceptional cases.
+Online registration is closed.
+Some registrations at $100.00 each “first come, first serve” have been reserved for exceptional cases.

 - Refunds??
 Unfortunately Strawberry Fields Forever cannot issue refunds.
 The ride will take place RAIN OR SHINE.

-- Can I change my tee shirt size??
-No. We will order tees based on pre-orders.
-Switching sizes could result in other riders losing the correct size.
-However we will be ordering extra tees for “same day” sale and you may be able to swap your tee based on inventory we have at the end of the day.
+- Can I change my tee shirt/jersey size??
+No. We will order tees and jerseys based on pre-orders.
+Switching sizes could result in other riders losing their requested size.
+We have ordered some extra tees and jerseys for “same day” sale and you may be able to swap your tee/jersey based on inventory we have at the end of the day.
 No guarantees.

 - What if I can’t or forget to pick-up my tee or jersey??
 Send us your confirmation along with a $10.00 check payable to Cyclists for Cultural Exchange, PO Box 3426, Santa Cruz, CA 95063.